Thomas Enqvist: Tennis career

+Post-retirement career

-From 2017 to 2019, Enqvist was captain of the Swedish Davis Cup team.
-He currently works as a commentator for Eurosport Sweden.
-Enqvist is also the current vice-captain for Team Europe in the Laver Cup, a position he has held since the inaugural tournament.
+Enqvist currently works as a commentator for Eurosport Sweden.
+He is also the current vice-captain for Team Europe in the Laver Cup, a position he has held since the inaugural tournament.

-He has been provisionally coaching Stefanos Tsitsipas since February 2022, starting with the Rotterdam Open.
+From 2017 to 2019, Enqvist was captain of the Sweden Davis Cup team.

+Starting in February 2022, he briefly coached Stefanos Tsitsipas, in a trial period during the Rotterdam Open and the Sunshine Double.

+Since March 2026, he is coaching Matteo Berrettini.